composewell/streamly/docs/Developer/Data.Scanl.md

 Directly running a concatMapAccum using a step function

+    Stream.unfoldAccum(M)
     Stream.concatMapAccum(M)

-concatMapAccum is not 1-to-1 (each input may emit many outputs), so it does not fit the `Scan` type; its natural reified form is perhaps the `Pipe` type.
-If we do not have a corresponding type we can have this operation exposed from Data.Stream.
+These are stateful 1-to-n transformations. unfoldAccum is the fused version and concatMapAccum is the unfused version because of the existential type in the Stream.
+The reified type that can represent unfoldAccum is the `Pipe` type.
+However, the Pipe type may be more general because it can do n-to-1 transformations and 1-to-n as well i.e. it can fold and produce.
+There is no reified type corresponding to concatMapAccum.

 Scanl constructors: